Equation of time: Secular effects

+(Note: the word “secular” in this context means “pertaining to the passage of time over long periods”, not “lacking religion”.
+See, for example, “secular trend”, which also uses the word in this sense.)

 The two above mentioned factors have different wavelengths, amplitudes and phases, so their combined contribution is an irregular wave.
 At epoch 2000 these are the values (in minutes and seconds with UT dates):

-E.T. = apparent − mean.
-Positive means: Sun runs fast and culminates earlier, or the sundial is ahead of mean time.
-A slight yearly variation occurs due to presence of leap years, resetting itself every 4 years.
-The exact shape of the equation of time curve and the associated analemma slowly change over the centuries, due to secular variations in both eccentricity and obliquity.
-At this moment both are slowly decreasing, but they increase and decrease over a timescale of hundreds of thousands of years.

 On shorter timescales (thousands of years) the shifts in the dates of equinox and perihelion will be more important.
 The former is caused by precession, and shifts the equinox backwards compared to the stars.
 But it can be ignored in the current discussion as our Gregorian calendar is constructed in such a way as to keep the vernal equinox date at 20 March (at least at sufficient accuracy for our aim here).
 The shift of the perihelion is forwards, about 1.7 days every century.
 In 1246 the perihelion occurred on 22 December, the day of the solstice, so the two contributing waves had common zero points and the equation of time curve was symmetrical: in Astronomical Algorithms Meeus gives February and November extrema of 15 m 39 s and May and July ones of 4 m 58 s.
 Before then the February minimum was larger than the November maximum, and the May maximum larger than the July minimum.
 In fact, in years before −1900 (1901 BCE) the May maximum was larger than the November maximum.
 In the year −2000 (2001 BCE) the May maximum was +12 minutes and a couple seconds while the November maximum was just less than 10 minutes.
 The secular change is evident when one compares a current graph of the equation of time (see below) with one from 2000 years ago, e.g., one constructed from the data of Ptolemy.